-Known to be one of the frequently used past tense, Passé Composé is an important concept in French grammar.
-But what does passé composé imply?
-Maybe something unbelievable happened that led to a series of events or something you were doing in the past, finished.
-It could even be moments that completed their existence or situations that happened in likely or unlikely events.
-All of these can be categorized under passé composé.
+Rumoured to be one of the frequently used past tense, passé composé is an important concept in French grammar.
+So, what do we mean by passé composé?
+Maybe something crazy happened that led to a series of events or something you were doing in the past, finished.
+It could even be moments that completed their existence or situations that happened in likely events.
+All of these can be shadowed under passé composé.

 In English, we commonly know this as ‘Simple Past’ or ‘Present Perfect’.

 Conjugation Formula: Pronoun + auxiliary verb + past participle

 * The pronouns used are: Je (I), Tu (You), Il/Elle/On/A (He/She/One/It), Nous (We), Vous (You, Formal/Plural), Ils/Elles (They)

 * There are two auxiliary verbs: être or avoir

 Marriage of Être and DR MRS VANDERTRAMPP

 We can either remember that most of the verbs that take être for formation in this tense have to do with some kind of movement.
 However, a guaranteed way of learning is by remembering the acronym and memorizing the simple table below.

 |R||Revenir (to return)|